 Best free budgeting app: Mint

-If you’re looking for the best budgeting apps, Mint is going to show up in your search.
-With more than 700,000 reviews that add up to an almost perfect five-star rating in Apple’s App Store (along with nearly 200,000 equally high scores on Google’s Play Store), Mint is arguably the most well-recognized name in the smartphone budgeting game.
+With more than 700,000 reviews that add up to an almost perfect five-star rating in Apple’s App Store (along with nearly 200,000 equally high scores on Google’s Play Store), Mint is arguably the best-known name in the smartphone budgeting game.

 Mint helps you track expenses, monitor your credit score and program reminders to make on-time bill payments.
 It also points out small fees that can add up, too, such as increases in monthly subscription costs or unnecessary ATM fees.
-When you’re ready to move on from the basics of monitoring your expenses, the free tool offers helpful investment features to avoid overpaying fees to grow your money.
+When you’re ready to move on from the basics of monitoring your expenses, the free tool offers helpful investment and portfolio tracking.

 Best for tracking spending: PocketGuard